Odjit/KindredInnkeeper/README.md

 - `.inn inforeload`
   - Reloads the inn info from the config file.
 - `.inn dismantleoff`
-  - stops the dismantling of all tiles on the plot you're on. (will cause lag)
+  - stops the dismantling of all tiles on the plot you're on. (will cause lag for a moment)
 - `.inn moveoff`
-  - stops the moving of all tiles on the plot you're on. (will cause lag)
+  - stops the moving of all tiles on the plot you're on. (will cause lag for a moment)
 - `.inn blockrelocate`
   - Blocks the relocation of the castle heart of the plot you're on.
 - `.inn spawntable (table research tier: 1/2/3)`